You can either refer yourself to this service, or a referral can be made on your behalf and with your consent by a professional who is supporting you.

 Our Outreach Team runs monthly community forums.
 The forum is a chance to come together as a community to focus on the safety of women and girls in each area.
 We engage with local police, support services and community residents, having discussions and sharing updates with a focus on building relationships and creating a safer community for everyone.

-If you would like to refer yourself for therapy at HERSANA you can do this through our online self-referral form or you can phone us.
+If you would like to refer yourself for any support at HERSANA you can do this through our online self-referral form or you can phone us.

 We will contact you to arrange an assessment with one of our outreach officers.
 This assessment is an opportunity for you to ask questions and for us to get relevant information.
 After this assessment process is completed a joint decision will be made about moving forward with support.